 Now that you have a clean fish, or prepared your steaks or fillets, you can store your fish or cook your fish!
 Check out our favorite cooking methods and recipes as well.

 - Fish fins can be very sharp and cause serious puncture wounds, so be very careful when learning how to gut a fish, fillet a fish or clean a fish whole.

 - Some fish are too bony or strong flavored to be considered edible.

 - Some fish have very sharp teeth, be careful if you're holding a fish by the head while cleaning your fish.

-Get more tips in our how to fish section, learn how to gut and fillet a fish, how to store fish and more in our next page.
+Learn how fillet a fish step by step, how to store fish and more in our next section.